 - Serve with some flaky sea salt on the crust, and a nice big dollop of ice cream (optional)

 - If you have a refrigerated pie crust, just let it stand at room temperature for 15 minutes before you start rolling them.
 If you froze your pie crust, then bring it out and leave it at room temperature for at least 90 minutes before attempting to roll.
-Don’t microwave them!
+Don't microwave them!
+Make sure your pie crust is vegetarian (some of them contain lard!)

-- If the berry filling is still too watery after adding flour, you can add up to 1 – 2 tbsp more of all purpose flour to help thicken the mixture to the right consistency
+- If the berry filling is still too watery after adding flour, you can add up to 1 - 2 tablespoon more of all purpose flour to help thicken the mixture to the right consistency

 - If you want to make ahead, transfer to a cooling rack 5-10 minutes after removing from the oven.
 Then, when you're eating dinner, pop it back into a warm oven (i.e. warm setting or just residual heat) - then serve with ice cream on top.